dsoto1219/msnake/README.md

 ### Building From Source

-Requirements: GCC, GNU make, and ncurses.
+Requirements: GCC, GNU make, and ncurses library.

 1. Clone this repository, and change your directory to its location.
 2. Run `make snake`.